Dinwiddie scores career-best 39, Nets top 76ers 127-124

 Down 11 in the fourth quarter, the Sixers closed to 111-105 on Embiid’s free throws and a 3-pointer with 3:24 left.
 Dinwiddie’s basket extended the lead to 115-105.

 Landry Shamet hit consecutive 3s in the final minute to cut Brooklyn’s lead to 123-118 with 22.9 seconds left.
 The Nets (11-18) got a pair of free throws from Dinwiddie before Shamet nailed another 3.
-But Dinwiddie made two more free throws to ice Brooklyn’s third consecutive win.
+But Dinwiddie made two more free throws to ice it.

-“It’s just so evident, you can’t take him out and he’s playing great basketball,” Nets coach Kenny Atkinson said of Dinwiddie.
-“Obviously, he’s our engine right now, especially in the second half.
-All the work he’s done, he’s come a long way.
-He deserves it.”

 The Nets outscored the Sixers 19-3 over a 4 1/2- minute stretch in the third quarter to build an 87-75 lead.
 Dinwiddie had 12 of those points for Brooklyn, including a pair of 3-pointers.